Television in Northern Ireland

 Television in Northern Ireland is available using, digital terrestrial (known as Freeview), digital satellite (from Sky & Freesat) and cable (from Virgin Media).

 Analogue terrestrial used UHF 625 lines, in common with the rest of the UK, although transmission ceased in October 2012, as part of the UK Digital Switchover.
 Northern Ireland was the last region to switch over, in a process which coincided with the switchover in the Republic of Ireland.
 Both the analogue and digital networks are managed by Arqiva.

 Regulation of the broadcasting and telecommunications sector is regulated by Ofcom.

 History

-Television on the island of Ireland began with the launch of BBC in Northern Ireland (BBC Northern Ireland) when it began broadcasting television programmes for the region 1953 (with a regular television service launching in 1955), followed in 1959 with the launch of Ulster Television (now known as UTV).
+Television on the island of Ireland began with the launch of BBC in Northern Ireland (BBC Northern Ireland) when it began broadcasting television programmes for the region in 1953 (with a regular television service launching in 1955), followed in 1959 with the launch of Ulster Television (now known as UTV).

 Digital terrestrial television

 Digital terrestrial television is provided by the Freeview service.
 As of October 2012, all analogue TV broadcasts have been shut down, and replaced by Freeview HD (an MPEG-2 DVB-T & MPEG-4 DVB-T2 SD & HDTV service).
 Northern Ireland was one of the last UK regions to switch off analogue signals and see the rollout of Freeview SD & HD.

 Formerly, only two-thirds of homes in Northern Ireland was able to receive Freeview services from the three main transmitters (Brougher Mountain, Divis and Limavady).
 At the time of the October 2012 switchover, the Freeview service was boosted in power and extended to relay transmitters for the first time, making it available to 98% of homes.
 DigitalUK's postcode checker advises consumers of Freeview availability at [www.digitaluk.co.uk digitaluk.co.uk].

 Since the launch of DTT services in the Republic on 29 October 2010, some households will find that they can receive 'cross-border' Saorview DTT services.
 The extent to which it overlaps into Northern Ireland has to be determined as coverage expands.